codeformuenster/slackin-docker/README.md

 # Slackin Dockerfile

-This will build and run [Slackin](https://github.com/rauchg/slackin) in Docker based on the [dockerfile/nodejs](https://registry.hub.docker.com/u/dockerfile/nodejs/) Dockerfile.
+This will build and run [Slackin](https://github.com/rauchg/slackin) in a Docker container.

 ## Run from Dockerhub